NabobiA7/Data-Analysis-Dashboard/README.md

 Identify trends, growth, count, and their changes throughout some given period, within geographical boundaries, and provide actionable insights for business decision-making.
 ##Features
 -Data cleaning and preparing using SQL.
--Deriving metrics to evaluate brands, transaction and interaction records within states and years, as well as quarters for advanced analysis using MySQL workbench.
+-Deriving metrics to evaluate brands, transaction, and interaction records within states and years, as well as quarters for advanced analysis using MySQL workbench.
 -Interactive Power BI dashboard with filters for state, time, and brand with custom-made SQL query.
 -Data-driven insights for business strategy optimization.
 ## Tools and Techniques